-Type of Change Definition Review/Approval authority Major Change Includes the addition of a new institutional document, the retirement of an obsolete document, or revision to an existing document that significantly changes its meaning, requirements, responsibilities or method of implementation, or is an extensive rewrite of an existing document.
-May have high impact on other institutional documents.
+Type of Change Definition Review/Approva I authority Major Change Includes the addition of a new institutional document, the retirement of an obsolete document, or revision to an existing document that significantly changes its meaning, requirements, responsibilities or method of implementation, or is an extensive rewrite of an existing document.
+May have a high impact on other institutional documents.
 Varies depending on the type of document.
-See Appendix A. Major Change/30 Day Notice [Specific to Lab HR policies] Major change to HR policy that affects employment terms and conditions. - 30 day comment period starts with policy notice announced in Today at Berkeley Lab (TABL) - Chief Operating Officer (or designee) - Chief HR Officer - Legal Minor Change A change that makes no substantial alteration in requirements or responsibilities, in the judgment of the Sr. Line Manager and/or Policy Area Manager.
-Responsible RMC representative or Line manager Editorial change Typos, format, grammar, updating hyperlinks, doc number changes Editing text to clarify or be consistent with existing requirements within the document and/or with other institutional documents Inform Responsible RMC representative, or Line Manager, or SME
+See Appendix A. Major Change/30 Day Notice [Specific to HR policies] Major change to HR policy that affects employment terms and conditions. - 30 day comment period starts with policy notice announced in Elements Chief Operating Officer (or designee) Chief HR Officer Legal Minor Change A change that makes no substantial alteration in requirements or responsibilities, in the judgment of the Sr. Line Manager and/or Policy Area Manager.
+Responsible RMC representative, or Line manager Editorial change - Typos, format, grammar, - updating hyperlinks, doc number changes - Editing text to clarify or be consistent with existing requirements within the document and/or with other institutional documents Responsible RMC representative, or Policy Owner